brotatotes/bht-automation/bht gen 1/Mark/Chapter 5/Mark 5 32 bht.md

 # Mark 5:32 Commentary Help Text

 ## BHT:
-The described verse captures a unique moment in the Gospel of Mark where Jesus consciously looks around to find the woman who had touched him and been healed.
-This shows Jesus' divine knowledge and understanding of the situation, as well as his intention to acknowledge and commend the woman for her faith and actions.
-By looking for her, Jesus wants to express his satisfaction with her faith and reveal the remarkable cure she experienced, highlighting the power and compassion of God.
+In this unique verse found only in the Gospel of Mark, Jesus is depicted as attentively searching for the woman who had touched him in faith for healing.
+His actions reflect his divine knowledge and deliberate intention to acknowledge her and hear her testimony.
+Jesus' gaze was not for the purpose of condemnation or curiosity, but rather to express his pleasure in her faith and demonstrate the power of God at work in her life.
+This verse conveys Jesus' personal connection with those he heals and his desire for their faith to be recognized and proclaimed.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Peculiar to Mark" - This phrase suggests that the content being described is unique to the Gospel of Mark, setting it apart from the other biblical accounts.
-It implies that Mark, as an eyewitness, included specific details that were not mentioned in other Gospel narratives.
+1. "Peculiar to Mark" - This phrase suggests that the content of the verse is unique to the Gospel of Mark, distinguishing it from the other biblical accounts.

-2. "Indicative of an eye-witness" - This statement highlights the credibility of Mark's account, suggesting that the information provided can be trusted because it comes from someone who personally witnessed the events being described.
-It emphasizes the firsthand nature of the account, adding weight to its authenticity.
+2. "Indicative of an eye-witness" - This statement implies that the verse reflects the perspective of someone who personally witnessed the events described.
+It adds credibility to the account and highlights the firsthand nature of the narrative.

-3. "Peculiar to Mark, and indicative of an eye-witness" - This phrase combines the previous two quotes, emphasizing the significance of the content as both unique to Mark and a strong indication of being based on firsthand observation.
-It underscores the value of Mark's Gospel as a reliable source of information about the events it portrays.
+3. "Eye-witness" - This term emphasizes the importance of direct observation and personal experience in shaping the content of the verse.
+It underscores the authenticity and reliability of the information conveyed.

 ### Jamieson Fausset Brown:
-1. "And he looked round about to see her that had done this thing" - This shows that Jesus was not interested in finding a culprit, but rather in acknowledging and recognizing the woman who had been healed.
+1. "He looked round about to see her that had done this thing."
+This shows that Jesus was not just interested in the physical healing, but also in the person who had received it.
+He wanted to see her, to acknowledge her and to hear her testimony.

-2. "Not for the purpose of summoning forth a culprit" - This emphasizes that Jesus' intention was not to condemn or accuse anyone, but to bring healing and restoration.
+2. "Not for the purpose of summoning forth a culprit."
+Jesus was not looking to blame or condemn anyone.
+His intention was not to shame or embarrass the woman, but rather to bring her into the spotlight and give her an opportunity to share her story.

-3. "To obtain from the healed one a testimony to what He had done for her" - Jesus wanted the woman to share her testimony of the miraculous healing, highlighting the power and compassion of God.
+3. "To obtain from the healed one a testimony to what He had done for her."
+Jesus wanted the woman to testify about the healing she had received.
+He wanted her to publicly acknowledge and proclaim the miracle that had taken place in her life, giving glory to God.

+### Marvin Vincent:
+1. "He looked round about [περιεβλεπετο].
+Imperfect tense."
+2. "He kept looking around for the woman, who had hidden herself in the crowd."
+3. "He kept searching diligently, not giving up until he found her."

 ### Philip Schaff:
 1. "And he looked round about.
-Peculiar in this form to Mark." - This highlights the unique perspective of Mark in presenting this scene, emphasizing Jesus' awareness of his surroundings and the events taking place.
+Peculiar in this form to Mark." - This highlights the unique aspect of Mark's account, emphasizing Jesus' deliberate observation of his surroundings.
 2. "To see her.
-This indicates, what is implied in any fair view of the whole transaction, that He knew who had done it." - This quote suggests that Jesus intentionally looked around to identify the woman who had touched him, indicating his knowledge and understanding of the situation.
+This indicates, what is implied in any fair view of the whole transaction, that He knew who had done it." - This quote suggests that Jesus intentionally looked around to identify the woman who had touched him, indicating his awareness and knowledge of the situation.
-3. "He knew who had done it." - This simple statement emphasizes Jesus' divine knowledge and awareness, reinforcing the idea that he was fully aware of the woman's actions and their significance.
+3. "He knew who had done it." - This concise statement emphasizes Jesus' divine understanding and recognition of the woman's act of faith.

+### Archibald T Robertson:
+1. "He kept looking around to find out."
+2. "The answer of Jesus to the protest of the disciples was this scrutinizing gaze."
+3. "Jesus knew the difference between touch and touch."

 ### John Gill:
 1. "Christ, as God, being omniscient, knew who she was, and where she was."
 2. "Christ...did not want to see her to gratify his curiosity."
-3. "His view [was] to express his well pleasedness in her faith and actions, and to observe it to others, and the cure she had."
+3. "His view was to express his well pleasedness in her faith and actions, and to observe it to others, and the cure she had."

+These quotes highlight the divine knowledge and intention of Jesus in seeking out the woman who had been healed.
+They emphasize that Jesus' purpose was not to satisfy curiosity or chide her, but rather to commend her faith and encourage others in their own faith.

 ## Generation Details